High-precision automated setting of arbitrary magnitude and phase of Mach-Zehnder interferometers for scalable optical computing: Conclusions and Outlook

-In this work, we demonstrated the precise and stable use of Mach-Zehnder interferometers as programmable computing elements.
-By controlling the actuators with suitable local feedback loops that set the internal and output power of the device, it is possible to reliably configure any working point without any prior calibration or complex algorithm for the correction of hardware non-idealities.
-The control strategy has been validated, demonstrating record-high accuracy (12.1 bits) and precision (13.7 bits) in setting a target optical power.
+We demonstrated the precise and stable use of Mach-Zehnder interferometers as programmable computing elements.
+By controlling the actuators with suitable local feedback loops, it is possible to reliably configure any working point without any prior calibration or complex algorithm for the correction of hardware non-idealities.
+The control strategy has been validated, demonstrating very high accuracy (11.4 bits) and precision (13.7 bits) in setting a target optical power.
 The two concurrent local feedback loops have been successfully used to implement $2\times 2$ MVMs, as demonstrated by experimental measurements carried out with several input vectors.

+The proposed control strategy relies on the uniformity of the integrated photodetectors responsivities to correctly compute the PR values without requiring an individual calibration.
+In our design, we did not observe significant differences between devices, as demonstrated by the precision of the MVM results.
+It is worth noticing that local sensors uniformity is the only condition required to carry out an effective control action, even in larger architectures with multiple interferometers.
+Indeed, the information needed to configure each MZI is acquired with its three dedicated photodetectors.
+This feature significantly relaxes the requirements of the technological platform, since sensors uniformity is needed only at the local level of a single interferometer.
-The negligible insertion loss of transparent photodetectors and the local feedback approach allow a seamless extension of the control strategy to high-order optical processors with no penalties on signal integrity and complexity, effectively enabling precise and stable operation on complex matrices and vectors.

-These results pave the way for several novel applications.
-With one feedback loop setting the internal phase shift $\theta = \pi/2$, the optical gate can be configured to measure its input phase difference, enabling its application as a direction-finding sensor \cite{zelaya_2024_photonic}, where the measured phase is directly related to the angle of arrival of a free-space optical beam impinging on an array of input antennas.
-When both loops are activated, the two actuators can precisely implement any phase shift.
-This feature allows using the processor in any application where tight control of its working point is needed, such as: neuromorphic photonics \cite{moralis_2022_neuromorphic}, where the MZI implements the linear stage of neural networks performing matrix-vector multiplication; quantum computing \cite{kwon_2024_quantum}, where the phase shifts express the probability of single photons to cross the quantum gate; optical routing and re-phasing, where an incoming beam sampled in multiple waveguides can be equalized in power and phase.
+The presented approach can thus be seamlessly extended to high-order optical processors with no penalties on signal integrity and complexity, enabling several novel applications.
+With one feedback loop setting the internal phase shift $\theta = \pi/2$, the optical gate can be configured to measure its input phase difference, enabling its application as a direction-finding sensor \cite{zelaya_2024_photonic}, where the measured phase is directly related to the angle of arrival of a free-space optical beam.
+When both loops are activated, the processor can be used in any application where arbitrary unitary matrix transformations are needed, such as: neuromorphic photonics \cite{moralis_2022_neuromorphic}, where the MZI implements the linear stage of neural networks; quantum computing \cite{kwon_2024_quantum}, where the phase shifts express the probability of single photons to cross the quantum gate; optical routing and re-phasing, where an incoming beam sampled in multiple waveguides can be equalized in power and phase.